Delaware Route 8

 Delaware Route 8 (DE 8) is a state highway located in Kent County in the U.S. state of Delaware.
 It runs from Maryland Route 454 (MD 454) at the Maryland border in Marydel east to an intersection with DE 9 in Little Creek.
 The route passes through rural areas of western Kent County before heading through Delaware's capital city, Dover, on Forrest Avenue and Division Street.
 East of Dover, the road passes through more rural areas.
-DE 8 intersects DE 44 in Pearsons Corner; DE 15, U.S. Route 13 Alternate (US 13 Alt.), and US 13 in Dover; and DE 1 at a partial interchange east of Dover.
+DE 8 intersects DE 44 in Pearsons Corner; DE 15, U.S. Route 13 Alternate (US 13 Alt.), and US 13 in Dover; and the DE 1 toll road at a partial interchange east of Dover.
 The road was built as a state highway west of Dover by 1924 and east of Dover by 1931.
 The DE 8 designation was given to the road by 1936.

 Route description

 DE 8 begins at the Maryland border in the community of Marydel, where the road continues northwest into the town of Marydel, Maryland, as MD 454.
 From the state line, the route heads southeast on two-lane undivided Halltown Road, passing a few homes and businesses.
 The road leaves Marydel and curves northeast through a mix of farmland and woodland with some residences.
 In the community of Pearsons Corner, DE 8 intersects the eastern terminus of DE 44, where it turns to the east past businesses and the name changes to Forrest Avenue upon crossing Pearsons Corner Road.
 From here, the route runs through more rural areas with some development.
 This area of Kent County is home to many Amish farms, homes, and businesses.

 DE 8 crosses into the city of Dover, where it passes to the north of Dover High School before it widens to a five-lane road with a center left-turn lane.
 The road runs past homes and businesses in the western part of Dover, intersecting Kenton Road and DE 15.
 The name changes to Forest Street upon crossing DE 15 and the route continues east onto West Division Street at the point Forest Street splits to the southeast to lead to Loockerman Street and downtown Dover.
 At this point, DE 8 narrows to a two-lane road.
 The route crosses the Delmarva Central Railroad's Delmarva Subdivision line at-grade and continues past a mix of homes and businesses to the north of the downtown area.
 The road intersects US 13 Alt. and passes to the south of the Delaware State University Downtown campus before a junction with State Street, where the name becomes East Division Street.
 The route comes to an intersection with Kings Highway SW north of the Delaware Governor's Mansion and the name changes to Kings Highway NE.
 DE 8 crosses the St. Jones River and Kings Highway NE splits to the north, with DE 8 once again becoming East Division Street.
 The road heads between businesses to the north and residential neighborhoods to the south, widening to four lanes.